influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 ---
 title: Upgrade from InfluxDB OSS 2.x to InfluxDB Cloud
 description: >
-  To upgrade from Influx OSS 2.x to InfluxDB Cloud, create a new InfluxDB Cloud account, migrate resources, time series data, and more.
+  To upgrade from Influx 2.x to InfluxDB Cloud, create a new InfluxDB Cloud account, migrate resources, time series data, and more.
 menu:
   influxdb_cloud:
-    name: OSS 2.x to Cloud
+    name: 2.x to Cloud
     parent: Upgrade to Cloud
 weight: 11
 ---